-- Evaluation of signs or symptoms suggestive of increased intracranial pressure or hydrocephalus - Ultrasound required for initial evaluation in patients under 5 months of age - Diagnosis and management of congenital or secondary hydrocephalus - Diagnosis of idiopathic normal pressure hydrocephalus (NPH) presenting with gait disturbance, cognitive impairment, and/or urinary incontinence - Management of established hydrocephalus and ventricular shunts
+- Evaluation of signs or symptoms suggestive of increased intracranial pressure or hydrocephalus - Ultrasound required for initial evaluation in patients under 5 months of age - Diagnosis and management of congenital or secondary hydrocephalus

+- Diagnosis of idiopathic normal pressure hydrocephalus (NPH) presenting with gait disturbance, cognitive impairment, and/or urinary incontinence - Management of established hydrocephalus and ventricular shunts

 Hydrocephalus is dilation of the ventricular system resulting from obstruction of cerebrospinal fluid flow or excess production.
-By Hydrocephalus can be further classified based on physiology and time of onset.
+Hydrocephalus can be further classified based on physiology and time of onset.
 Physiologically, hydrocephalus can be communicating (no macroscopic obstruction to cerebrospinal fluid (CSF) flow but inadequate resorption in the subarachnoid space) or obstructive (where a mass lesion blocks CSF flow within the ventricular system).
 Temporally, hydrocephalus can be classified as congenital (present at birth) or acquired (occurring after birth).
 Neuroimaging can be used to diagnose hydrocephalus based on clinical signs and symptoms of increased intracranial pressure and to follow changes in ventricular size after treatment or when recurrence is suspected.

 Congenital hydrocephalus is most commonly caused by aqueductal stenosis, which can be visualized on MRI.
 Other etiologies such as neural tube defects, Chiari malformation, and Dandy-Walker Syndrome are disorders of brain parenchyma formation optimally visualized by MRI.
-While the evidence is insufficient to recommend a specific threshold for ventricular size change to evaluate treatment response,84 changes in ventricular size measured by either CT or MRI can be helpful to assess for shunt malfunction.85
+While the evidence is insufficient to recommend a specific threshold for ventricular size change to evaluate treatment response,88 changes in ventricular size measured by either CT or MRI can be helpful to assess for shunt malfunction.89

 Idiopathic normal pressure hydrocephalus (NPH) is a type of acquired hydrocephalus that typically occurs in older adults and is characterized by the triad of gait disturbance, urinary incontinence, and memory impairment.
 NPH is also characterized by the presence of normal CSF pressure on lumbar puncture (LP), neuroimaging findings of enlarged cerebral ventricles, and improvement after ventricular shunting.
 While neuroimaging-either by MRI or CT-can suggest the diagnosis of NPH, there is inconsistent and insufficient evidence for the prognostic value of imaging findings such as periventricular fluid and aqueductal flow voids.
 However, moderate quality evidence suggests that the presence of one of the triad symptoms and suggestive MRI features are highly predictive of a positive tap test and shunt responsiveness In neonates with open fontanelles, cranial ultrasound allows reliable assessment of hydrocephalus and is the initial imaging modality of choice, since it does not require exposure of this high-risk population to ionizing radiation (unlike CT), or sedation and/or prolonged immobility (unlike MRI).
+However, moderate quality set and shunt responsiveness In neonates with open fontanelles, cranial ultrasound allows reliable assessment of hydrocephalus and is the initial imaging modality of choice, since it does not require exposure of this high-risk population to ionizing radiation (unlike CT), or sedation and/or prolonged immobility (unlike MRI).

 Acquired hydrocephalus can also be secondary due to obstructing lesions such as intraventricular tumors, intraventricular hemorrhage, or colloid cysts.
-Therefore, neuroimaging plays a central role in identifying an etiology for obstruction, with MRI being more sensitive than CT in the majority of cases.82
+Therefore, neuroimaging plays a central role in identifying an etiology for obstruction, with MRI being more sensitive than CT in the majority of cases.86